Mental Health Resources

 Anyone can report tips on criminal activities or potential harm directed at students, school employees, or schools.
 Tips can be submitted 24/7.

-One thing is for certain, these are challenging times...but...we are all in this together.
-Please know that we are here for you and none of us walks alone; there are people in your school community ready and happy to help.
-We hope that the information provided, gives you resources to navigate your needs.
+One thing is for certain, these are challenging times, but we're all in this together.
+Please know that we're here for you and none of us walks alone; there are people in your school community ready and happy to help.
+We hope that the information provided gives you resources to navigate your needs.
 Now more than ever, our mental, social and physical well-being are important to monitor and address.
 Keeping our community healthy is our goal; let us know how we can help.